A History of COED’s Formation

 Meg holds a PhD in Education from Queen’s University with a focus on curriculum, teaching, and learning.
 She is actively involved in the Scholarship of Teaching and Learning (SoTL) as a researcher and contributes to the field of educational development through peer-reviewed publications, mentorship, and educational leadership at local, national, and international conferences and events and as an Editorial Board member of the Canadian Journal for the Scholarship of Teaching and Learning (CJSoTL).
 Further, Meg is currently a chair on the Advisory Committee for eCampus Ontario.

 Relationships are at the heart of the work that we do as educational developers.
 As a member of the COED exec team, Meg strives to cultivate meaningful connections as a deliberate act of community making.
 Further, she is hopeful that we might envisage possible educational development futures together through ongoing critical dialogue and self-reflection, and by way of creative activity.

-Past-Chair: Monica Vesely, University of Waterloo
+Past Chair, 2020: Monica Vesely, University of Waterloo

 Monica Vesely comes from a teaching background in biochemistry (laboratory and lecture courses) at the University of Waterloo and designing online learning experiences with Waterloo’s Professional Development Program.
 Her entry into the educational developer world started with her facilitation work as part of the Instructional Skills Workshop (ISW) program and educational development became her primary role in 2012 when she joined the Centre for Teaching Excellence at the University of Waterloo.
 In her current role as an Educational Developer, Faculty Programs and Consulting, she works with faculty across the career spectrum designing and facilitating instructional development programs and providing confidential consultations in all aspects of course design, instructional skills and evaluation.
 Monica’s research interests include the impact of programs such as the Teaching Squares and the Facilitator Development Workshop on teaching development.